 Looking back into the past, plenty of cars that were once popular in our market eventually faded into history.
 Among those forgotten gems was the Datsun Bluebird 410/411, a popular sedan of its time that was available between 1963 and 1968.

 Recalling my childhood the Bluebird was a common sight on our roads.
-May late grandfather who was an avid Nissan fan had bought one in 1968 which remained for nearly 27 years with us up until the mid 90s.
-There was also a time when there was not one but two Bluebirds standing in his garage.
+My late grandfather who was an avid Nissan fan had bought one in 1968 which served him for nearly 27 years up until the mid 90s.
+There was also a time when there was not just one, but two Datsun Bluebirds standing in his garage.

 Related: Things That We Miss About Old Cars